jossse69/PETSCII-Tile/README.md

 ## Contact

-If you have any questions or feedback regarding the PETSCIITile Framework, please feel free to reach out to me at [jlc.beker@gmail.com](mailto:jlc.beker@gmail.com).
+If you have any questions or feedback regarding the PETSCIITile Framework, please feel free to reach out to the project maintainer at [jlc.beker@gmail.com](mailto:jlc.beker@gmail.com).